The Governing Body at Ifield Community College

 Dr Andrew Spiers

-Thank you for your interest, we have one vacancy for a Local Authority Governor and one Co-opted Governor.
+Thank you for your interest, we have one vacancy for a one parent Governor and one Co-opted Governor.
 Please email clerk to the Governors on the above email address.